Get segment-level results

 Overview

-The Sustainable Web Design model is a methodology which provides a general framework that can be used to estimate a website's carbon emissions.
+The Sustainable Web Design Model is a methodology which provides a general framework that can be used to estimate a website's carbon emissions.
 It can be used to return a total value for carbon emissions related to the transfer of bytes.
 It can also be uses to extrapolate carbon emissions associated with different segments of the entire website system:

 1. the use-phase energy of datacentres serving content